 This guide is designed to help a student helicopter pilot prepare for the oral portion of their check ride.
-The guide is set up on the following manner for each section: question, brief statement, expanded explanation, and reference(s).
+The guide is set up on the following manner for each section.

 The four aerodynamic forces are thrust, drag, lift, and weight.

 These aerodynamic forces work together for controlled flight.
 Thrust is the force needed to move the aircraft forward, overcoming drag.
 Drag is the force that keeps an aircraft from moving forward.
 Lift is the force that opposes weight and keeps the aircraft flying.
 Weight is the mass of the aircraft that is affected by gravity.

 Lift is created through the combination of Bernoulli’s principle and Newton’s 3rd law.